orchestracities/ngsi-timeseries-api/doc/manuals/admin/index.md

 The QuantumLeap Docker Image is hosted at [https://hub.docker.com/r/smartsdk/quantumleap/](https://hub.docker.com/r/smartsdk/quantumleap/).

 Now, depending on your scenario, you have different deployment options.
 See from the sections below which fits yours.
+After installation, you can check everything is working as expected by following the [Sanity Check](check.md).

 ## Deploy QuantumLeap on a single-host for local testing